dbatten4/CV/README.md

 - Researched financial companies transparency and commitment to customer relations, collecting data and converting it to be displayed on the company's website.

 ## Interests
-Guitar, Table Tennis, Arsenal and Photos (dbattenphotos.tumblr.com)
+Guitar, Table Tennis, Arsenal and [Photos](dbattenphotos.tumblr.com)

 ## Links
 - CodeWars: http://www.codewars.com/users/dbatten4